Bosniakisation: Sandžak

 Sandžak is a very ethnically diverse region.
-Most Muslims declared themselves ethnic Muslims in 1991 census.
+Most Muslims declared themselves ethnic Muslims in the 1991 census.
 By the 2002-2003 census, however, most of them declared themselves Bosniaks.
-There is still a significant minority that identify simply as Muslims (by ethnicity).
+There is still a significant minority that identifies simply as Muslims (by ethnicity).

-The second half of the 19th century was very important in terms of shaping the current ethnic and political situation in Sandžak.
+The second half of the 19th century was pivotal in shaping the current ethnic and political landscape in Sandžak.
 Austria-Hungary supported Sandžak's separation from the Ottoman Empire, or at least its autonomy within it.
 The reason was to prevent Serbia and Montenegro from unifying, and allow Austria-Hungary's further expansion to the Balkans.
-Per these plans, Sandžak was seen as part of Bosnia and Herzegovina, while its Muslim population played a significant role giving Austrian-Hungarians a pretext of protecting the Muslim minority from the Christian Orthodox Serbs.
+Per these plans, Sandžak was seen as part of Bosnia and Herzegovina, while its Muslim population played a significant role, giving Austrian-Hungarians a pretext for protecting the Muslim minority from the Christian Orthodox Serbs.

 There were a larger presence of Albanians in Sandžak in the past, however due to various factors such as migration, assimilation, along with mixing, many identify as Bosniaks instead.

 Insisting on the imposition of Bosniaks and the spreading of a Bosniak project outside of Bosnia, a controversy erupted on the part of Yugoslav ethnic Muslims primarily in Serbia and Montenegro.
 In opposing the imposition of Bosniaks, president of the Muslim Matica in Montenegro, Dr. Avdul Kurpejović explicitly stressed in 2014 that the "Greater Bosniak Nationalist, Islamic Assimilation Program" is based exactly on the Islamic Declaration of Alija Izetbegović.

-In 1700, after the Great Serb Migration, the Albanian Kelmendi and Kuçi and other Albanian tribes like the Shkreli of Rugova established themselves in the region of Rožaje and the neighboring town of Tutin in Serbia.
+In 1700, after the Great Serb Migration, the Albanian Kelmendi and other Albanian tribes like the Shkreli of Rugova established themselves in the region of Rožaje and the neighboring town of Tutin in Serbia.
 The Shala, Krasniqi, and Gashi also moved into the region.
 Starting in the 18th century many people originating from the Hoti tribe have migrated to and live in Sandžak, mainly in the Tutin area, but also in Sjenica.
 Catholic Albanian groups which settled in Tutin in the early 18th century were converted to Islam in that period.
 Their descendants make up the large majority of the population of Tutin and the Pešter plateau.